skar005/oci-infrastructure-terraform/README.md

 # OCI Infrastructure (Terraform)

-Infrastructure as Code definitions to build a complete networking and compute environment on Oracle Cloud Infrastructure (OCI), reproducible from a single command instead of manual console configuration.
+Infrastructure as Code definitions to build a complete networking and compute environment on Oracle Cloud Infrastructure (OCI), built using simple commands rather than console configuration.

 ## Function